 Unfortunately, if we don’t actively take action to stop procrastination, it can evolve into a severely bad habit that can adversely affect our lives and hinders us from becoming our best selves.

-So how exactly can we effectively part ways with procrastination?
+So, how exactly can we effectively stop procrastinating?

 1. Break down large tasks into smaller tasks